thezawzaw/kubernetes-gitops-guide/docs/README.md

     volumes = ["/cache"]
 ```

-### Configuring GitLab CI Pipeline to Build and Push Container Images
+### Configuring a GitLab CI Pipeline to Build and Push Container Images

+> [!NOTE]
+>
+> In this guide, I will use the private **Harbor Container Registry** for storing and hosting the Docker container image of the Podinfo application.
+>
+> For container registry, you can use any other public container registry server.
+For example, Docker Hub or GHCR or Quay.io.

 In this section, I will use Buildah to build and push Docker container images automatically to the Harbor Docker registry.